arwahajmeri/census-income-ml-capstone/README.md

 ## Notes

 This project was completed as part of a machine learning course capstone.
-AI tools were used during parts of the development process (debugging, drafting explanations, and reviewing reasoning); see the AI Use Attestation section at the end of the notebook for details.
+AI tools were used during parts of the development process (debugging and reviewing reasoning); see the AI Use Attestation section at the end of the notebook for details.